-Pain Control and IBS
+Help with IBS.
+Pain control and IBS

 In cases where the client is already in significant discomfort then the focus initially is on pain control/pain reduction.
 For more information go to the pain control page by clicking here - PAIN CONTROL

-IBS and Anxiety
+IBS and anxiety

 - What is Irritable Bowel Syndrome?